Pranaykrishna/Krishna-Pranay-Angara/readme.md

 --------------
 I am a tech enthusiast.
 I love learning new technologies and exploring different subject matters like Quantum Computing, Neuromorphic Computing, and Artificial Intelligence.
 I love to write articles and educate people on my findings.

-- I am currently working on NLP.
+- I work on ML, NLP, and computer vision.
 - Independent blog writer on Medium.
 - I have been accepted by Qubit by Qubit's Coding school to study Quantum computing by Google Quantum with a scholarship worth $1,195.
 - Lead Speaker at IEEE conference for paper publication.